Interested in Therapy? My name is Camille M. Quamina and I am a Clinical Psychologist. Find more information on my therapeutic practice here.

 Do I need a Psychologist or a Psychiatrist?

-Psychiatrists are medical doctors specializing in the prevention, diagnosis, and treatment of mental illnesses.
-Their training allows them to prescribe and monitor medications for the management of mental health conditions.
+Psychiatrists are medical doctors who specialise in the prevention, diagnosis, and treatment of mental illnesses.
+Their training equips them to prescribe and monitor medications for managing mental health conditions.